 Whiplash

-Symptoms of whiplash include neck pain, headaches, muscle spasm, arm pain, pins and needles or numbness.
+Common symptoms of whiplash include neck pain, headaches, muscle spasms, arm pain, and sensations like pins and needles or numbness.

 Related Practitioners